wcfrobert/wthisj/README.md

 <p align="center"><img src="./doc/theory13.png" width="50%"></p>

 > [!NOTE]
 > Wthisj expects the applied forces `Vz, Mx, My` provided by the user to be already adjusted!
 Whatever load patterns you have, please perform the necessary calculations to get the forces with respect to the shear section centroid.
 To enable eccentric moment adjustment, simply set the `consider_ecc` argument in `PunchingShearSection.solve()` to True.
-Note this argument is set to False by default because it can occasionally give weird results especially at corner columns or perimeter with stud rails.
+Note this argument is set to False by default because it can occasionally give unexpected results at corner columns or perimeter with stud rails, and it is more conservative to ignore it.